choam2426/letsbuildacompiler-kor/TUTORIAL.md

 individual expressions or sequences of statements).
 In this part, we finally get to see a top-level `prog` method responsible for compiling the entire program, so it's a natural place to include the prolog + epilog calls.

+## Part 10: Introducing "Tiny"

+TODO: the single-char version is in commit history
+TODO: original still has single-char keywords for loops / if, etc, we do multi-char.